 Common allergy triggers

+Airborne allergens include: pollen, animal dander, mites and mould.
 Often pet allergies are triggered by exposure to proteins found in animal skin cells, saliva or urine and are commonly associated with cats, dogs, horses and rodents.
-Inhaling mold spores can also cause an allergy with incidents typically reported between July and late summer.
+Inhaling mould spores can also cause an allergy with incidents typically reported between July and late summer.
 The most common triggers are Alternaria, Cladosporium, Aspergillus, Penicillium, Mucor and Rhizopus.
 A wide variety of tree, grass and weed pollen cause an allergic reaction, the intensity of which is influenced by pollen seasons, location, weather and other environmental factors.

 For adults, the most common triggers of food allergies include shellfish, peanuts, tree nuts, fish and eggs, whereas young children tend to experience allergies to eggs, milk and peanuts.
 Food intolerance is often confused with food allergy as they share similar symptoms.